panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 ## 8. Key takeaways

-You might be thinking that some of the questions are useless to ask during the interview.
+You can think that some of the questions are useless for interviewing.
 I have the same feeling, especially regarding the [eagle eye test](#3-eagle-eye-test).
 Still, they could be asked.

 Anyways, most of these questions can truly assess if you are seasoned in JavaScript.
 If you had difficulties to answer some while reading the post, it's a good indicator of what you must study next!